 Here it is in all it’s glory: how to find a side hustle idea, how to find your first clients, how to steadily grow your side hustle, and tools to help manage your side biz all in one place in a neat, pretty package.

-How to Start A Side Hustle: The Comprehensive Guide
+How to Start A Side Business: The Comprehensive Guide

 The opportunity for income growth fell into my lap in 2013 when I was approached by a coworker.
 We were both working at a tech start-up (she as a designer, me as a writer) and she had a thriving design firm she was running on the side that is now a big-time agency in Atlanta.